coreyhaines/coreyhaines.github.io/_posts/2014-05-18-four-second-tests.markdown

 To show 4 seconds, I had to alter my tests to add a sleep to increase the time for the tests (this is why there is a pause at the end).
 Here is what 4 seconds looks like.
 <iframe width="420" height="315" src="//www.youtube.com/embed/rQOsJEzxuZo" frameborder="0" allowfullscreen></iframe>

-Wow, for me, this pause is too much, especially when running it frequently.
+For me, this pause is too much, especially when running it frequently.
 For every change I make, I like to run the tests to make sure I haven't broken any previous functionality.
 Waiting 4 seconds each time, with this sort of pause, can be frustrating.
 DHH seems to imply that this speed is plenty fast as a trade-off for the increased complexity any sort of isolation brings.
 Let's see if we can do better.

 Let's take a look at using my very simple <a href="/posts/active-record-spec-helper/">"only load active record" technique</a>, which doesn't require any changes to your design, and, thus, no added complexity.
 In fact, it can help minimize complexity by highlighting unnecessary or too many dependencies.
 <iframe width="420" height="315" src="//www.youtube.com/embed/00OSP-5LrVs" frameborder="0" allowfullscreen></iframe>